-Established in 1985 by founder, Nancy Hanna Rogowski (1957–1995), we are a 501(c)(3) nonprofit organization with over 2,000 members.
+Established in 1985 by Nancy Hanna Rogowski (1957–1995) we are a 501(c)(3) nonprofit organization with a global membership.
 Our volunteers are the life blood of the organization and make a huge difference to those affected by Ehlers-Danlos syndrome (EDS).

 By leading the search for knowledge about EDS we are building a community of people who work together to effect change.